The question of getting into B2B content writing comes up frequently with our 30 Days or Less to Freelance Writing Success alumni.

 It seems like a lot of work at first (after all, you’re technically writing for free), but if you do this two or three times, you’ll have some solid B2B clips and a few reasons to email prospective clients or reach out on LinkedIn.

-Writing for B2B clients is on a whole other level compared to writing regular blog post when it comes to pricing your work.
+Writing for B2B clients is on a whole other level compared to writing regular blog posts when it comes to pricing your work.

 Multi-million dollar companies are placing their brand in your hands, and with that comes a higher level of professionalism and, yes, higher rates.